 Ingredients for a Healthy Apple Snack

-- Green Apple: I chose green apples for this recipe as they have slightly less natural sugar than red apples.
-They contain four grams of fiber per serving, which makes them a great addition to your daily menu!
+- Green Apple: I chose green for this recipe as they have slightly less natural sugar than red.
+Apples contain four grams of fiber per serving, which makes them a great addition to your daily menu!
 While an apple a day may not actually keep the doctor away, they are a great snack option.

 - Almond Butter: Unsweetened almond butter is a great healthy fat to add to snacks, meals and smoothies.
-If I don't make my own then I buy Costco brand almond butter since it only contains roasted almonds (that's it!).
+If I don’t use homemade nut butter then I buy Costco brand almond butter since it only contains roasted almonds (that’s it!).